vladpaunescu/CarND-Behavioral-Cloning-P3/writeup_report.md

 To capture good driving behavior, I first recorded two laps on track one using center lane driving.
 Because I couldn't drive on the left/right lane (keyboard steering), I used the left, right, and centre cameras to simulate and compensate for the steering angle.
 Below you can see examples of left, centre and right cameras for the same sample image.

-+0.2 stering angle:
+Left camera image. +0.2 steering angle:

 ![left][image4]

-no correction for steering angle:
+Center camera.
+No correction for steering angle:

 ![centre][image3]

--0.2 steering angle:
+Right camera. -0.2 steering angle:

 ![right][image5]